Kandi Burruss Employee Lawsuit: ‘RHOA’ Star Confronted Phaedra About Suit

-Kandi Burruss is a hard worker and she has created some amazing products throughout the years.
+Kandi Burruss is a hard worker and has created some amazing products throughout the years.
 She has been able to use The Real Housewives of Atlanta to leverage more success, and she thought the show could help her be successful in most business ventures.
 But over the past couple of years, Kandi has tried to launch a play called A Mother’s Love but had to shut it down due to poor promotions and sales.
 In addition, Burruss has struggled to open the doors to her new restaurant, Old Lady Gang.
 Now, Burruss is facing a lawsuit from a former employee named Johnnie Winston.

-According to a new Bravo report, Kandi Burruss is now watching The Real Housewives of Atlanta and she’s learning that her former employee is scheming to get more money from Kandi and her company.
+According to a new Bravo report, Kandi Burruss is now watching The Real Housewives of Atlanta and is learning that her former employee is scheming to get more money from Kandi and her company.
 During Sunday’s episode of The Real Housewives of Atlanta, Kandi learned that Johnnie went to Phaedra to get her legal help so he could sue her company.
 Parks decided to stay out of the legal mess, but she did refer him to another attorney.
 While many saw this as the ultimate betrayal, Parks claims that she took an oath to help those in need when she became an attorney.

 Are you watching #WWHL??? @bravoandy @sanaalathan & I are on @bravotv now!